Streamlined sample-based instrument platform

 Transform sounds

 With three distinct layers, Floe lets you blend instruments across different libraries.
 Transform sounds with loop and crossfade controls that bridge the gap between multisampling and synthesis.
-Process your sounds further with a rack of 10 built-in effects.
+Process the sounds further with a rack of 10 built-in effects.

 Focus on making music